-John Hudson, son of Joshua, eventually became alcoholic and died from delirium tremens.
+John Hudson Chapman, son of Joshua, eventually became alcoholic and died from delirium tremens.
 Lillian left John Hudson before that with Lloyd, perhaps when Lloyd was five or six or younger, and went to New York City where she trained to be a nurse at Bellevue Hospital.

-Eventually, Lillian settled in Rochester, New York in the 6th ward and married Robert James Redfern ("Pappy") some time before 1919.
-Robert James Redfern was born in October 5, 1878 in Canada and died March 25, 1945 on Palm Sunday of a heart attack.
-He was an automobile salesman, a stock keeper in a machine shop, and also worked as the head usher at the Lowe's Theater.
+Eventually, Lillian settled in Rochester in the 6th ward and partnered with or married (undetermined) Robert James Redfern ("Pappy"), born October 5, 1878, died March 1945 on Palm Sunday of a heart attack He was an automobile salesman, a stock keeper in a machine shop, and also worked as the head usher at the Lowe's Theater.
 Geri and Martha Redfern were happy he worked at the theater because they got into the movies for free.
 Robert James loved art.
 He immigrated to the US through St. Albans, Vermont in October 1915 at the age of 37.